linuxhubit/ppaextender/README.md

 </div>

 ## Warning
-Edit, delete and add, repository to the system.
-It may damage and / or corrupt your data.
+Modifying system repositories can compromise the functioning of your distribution.

-Neither you nor the developers of your distribution are responsible for what you do with this application.
+The developers of ppaextender and your distribution are not responsible for any problems.

 ## Setup
 ⚠️ This application is still under development, use it with care and only for development purposes.